Hot topics

 • Guide on how to import the protocol (there are two files - one is the protocol and one is the letter template).

-Implementing the steroid card safety advice v2.4 July 2021.pdf
+Implementing the steroid card safety advice v2.4.pdf

 Patients guide - NHS Steroid Emergency Card.docx